 These are the epic stories of the Edwards family who lived in the Manor Street area of Belfast at the turn of the twentieth century.
-Later moving to Waterford, the Edwards had an eldest son in the flying column of the local IRA (and who was shot dead in Kilkenny prison in 1922), a father who had spent years in both the British Army (including the first world war) and prison service, a political activist mother and a brother who fought conservative Catholicism, joined Republican Congress and fought in Spain.
+Later moving to Waterford, the Edwards were a political activist mother and a father who had spent years in both the British Army (including the first world war) and prison service, with (among their children) an eldest son in the flying column of the local IRA (and who was shot dead in Kilkenny prison in 1922), and his younger brother who fought conservative Catholicism, joined Republican Congress and fought in Spain.
 This short account of their experiences merely scratches the surfaces of the extraordinary lives that some otherwise ‘ordinary’ people lived in early twentieth century Ireland.

 Handkerchief reputedly stained with Jack Edwards blood (in Kilmainham Gaol Museum image published at the link)